 Each six months thereafter, reinvest your maturing certificate in a 24-month one.
 Eventually, you will only have 24-month terms in your ladder, with one maturing every six months.

-Set up a simple reminder system, so that you can take advantage of the best CD rates.
+Set up a simple reminder system, so that you can take advantage of the best CD rates and terms.

 Step 2.
 Don’t try to outguess inflation